 Visit the Thai Elephant Care Centre in Mae Rim this morning.
-The centre is located in the beautiful Mesa Valley and is the peaceful retirement for elephants rescued from logging camps and elephant shows.
+The centre is in the beautiful Mesa Valley and is the peaceful retirement for elephants rescued from logging camps and elephant shows.
 You'll have the chance to meet one of their caretakers who will guide you through the centre, explaining about the care centre and its residents in more detail.

-Continue 90 minutes to Tha Ton, a small town by the Mae

-Kok River, and board your long tail motorboat for your cruise to Baan Pha Tai.
+Continue 90 minutes to Tha Ton, a small town by the Mae Kok River, and board your long tail motorboat for your cruice to Baan Bha Tai.
+Hope arrival drive a further 2 hours cruise to Baan Pha Tai.
 Upon arrival, drive a further 2 hours to Chiang Rai where you may wish to take a walk around the night market before enjoying dinner at a local restaurant.